yuansliu/bfMEM/README.md

 	./compareMEM f1 f2

 Compare the MEMs in the two files *f1* and *f2*.
-The program compare two files row by row.
+The program compares two files row by row.

 ## Status
 Submitted